theodi/orpi-corpus/README.md

     foreman run node main.js --out corpus.csv

 The data is also enriched by the location of the stations as resolved using Open Street Map's [Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
-At the moment of writing, ~83% of points listed in the corpus have a match.
+At the moment of writing, >99% of all points listed in the corpus have a match.
 Please note that Nominatim also requires you to state some degree of identity for your script by using dedicated content in the HTTP user agent header.
 Please read their full documentation.
 During development we used "orpi-corpus/0.0.1 (+https://github.com/theodi/orpi-corpus)".
 For the script to work, this must be available in the environment variable USER_AGENT.

 Finally, the data is saved as a CSV file.